josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 Turns out that Workers will [stop executing][Duration] if the client disconnects or a timeout of 30 seconds is reached.
-The latter case isn't supposed to usually happen (and the tasks are supposed to be extended with [waitUntil][waitUntil]) but I was still having issues.
+The latter case isn't supposed to usually happen (and the tasks are supposed to be extended with [waitUntil]) but I was still having issues.
 Maybe my colleagues were bouncing connections on metals in Dallas more frequently that normal, maybe my phone was disconnected when I changed tabs, or (more likely) my code was failing in odd ways.
-Regardless, I needed a more robust solution.
+Regardless I needed a more robust solution.

-The recommended solutions are using different paid products ([Queues][Queues] or [Tail Workers][Tail Workers]), but I'm cheap so I figured I could use our [key value store][KV].
+The recommended solutions are using different paid products ([Queues] or [Tail Workers]), but I'm cheap so I figured I could use our [key value store][KV].
 Now the flow is:

 * User hits the main static page, creates a session
 * backend worker with the OAuth client secrets: